ucd-library/cork-icon/readme.md

 - Review the `metadata.json` file.
 Specifically, update the `label` and `searchTerms` properties for each icon to improve the icon search experience.
 - If any changes are made to `metadata.json`, run the command again to ensure these are reflected in the zipped version
 - Make sure icons look good in demo app (see demo app instructions)
-- To copy iconset to GC bucket, run `./app/cmds/upload-iconset.sh <icon-dir>` from host machine
+- To copy iconset to GC bucket, from your iconset directory. run `../../../../app/cmds/upload-iconset.sh .`

 ## Uploading a new version of Font Awesome
 - npm install the new version to a directory in `io`